MAISY® Utility Customer Databases, Forecasting & Analysis Models

 more than 150 MAISY Databases clients to identify critical data items and analysis Why trust Jackson Associates (JA) to help with your forecasting, analysis and data needs?
 The internet is filled with sites offering all kinds of information, often of dubious quality - consider the following:

-• We take responsibility for data integrity - providing decision-makers with information that often informs multi-million-dollar investment decisions- decisions related to product development, marketing and sales strategies for some of the largest US corporations.
+• We provide decision-makers with information that often informs multi-million-dollar investment decisions for some of the largest US corporations.

 • Our energy, hourly load data, and forecasts/analysis results and our expert witness testimony have supported electric utility and regulatory agency investment decisions in dozens of states.